mongodb/docs-realm/source/includes/api-details/javascript/model-data/object-models-define-geospatial-object-description.rst

 #.
 At a minimum, add the two fields required by the GeoJSON spec:

-   - A field of type ``double[]`` that maps to a "coordinates" (case sensitive) property in the realm schema.
+   - A field of type ``double[]`` that maps to a "coordinates" (case sensitive) property in the object schema.

    - A field of type ``string`` that maps to a "type" property.
 The value of this field must be "Point".